3 - Making a complaint to the Law Society

 - We always send a formal letter to you and the solicitors by post at the conclusion of the investigation.

-You can download a complaints form by clicking below:
+You can download a complaints form by:

 Before you send your complaints form to the Society you need to check that you have done the following: